pelias/documentation/getting_started_install.md

 involved, a full planet build is harder to pull off.

-See our [full planet build guide](full_planet_considerations.md) for some recommendations on how to make it easier and more performant
+See our [full planet build guide](full_planet_considerations.md) for some recommendations on how to make it easier and more performant.